Houtamelo

 Some Systems I have created in Unity

-Bullet hell arcade shooter (in learning project)
+Bullet hell arcade shooter (in learning project).

-Platformer with Hack & Slash (in un-released project)
+Platformer with Hack & Slash (in un-released project).

-Turn-based combat systems (in Bonds of Blood and Spire of Slime)
+Turn-based combat systems (in Bonds of Blood and Spire of Slime).

-Dungeon crawler with hexagon-shaped tiles (in Spire of Slime)
+Dungeon crawler with hexagon-shaped tiles (in Spire of Slime).

-Custom dialogue system in VN style, mimicking all of Ren'py's features (in Bonds of Blood) (Spire of Slime uses a simpler system that does not allow rollback)
+Custom dialogue system in VN style, mimicking all of Ren'py's features (in Bonds of Blood) (Spire of Slime uses a simpler system that does not allow rollback).

-Powerful save systems capable of saving/loading in almost any state (in every commercial project I worked at)(Spire of Slime also features ironman-gauntlet mode)
+Powerful save systems capable of saving/loading in almost any state (in every commercial project I worked at)(Spire of Slime also features ironman-gauntlet mode).

-Mini-games: quick-time events, slider triggers (in Spire of Slime and other non-disclosed projects)
+Mini-games: quick-time events, slider triggers (in Spire of Slime and other non-disclosed projects).

 Skills - C#

 While learning Unity, I spent a substantial amount of time studying C#.
-Aiming for a solid understanding of the language helped me become even better at developing in Unity.
+Aiming for a solid understanding of the language helped me become even better at developing in Unity.I am very experienced with most of the fundamentals/core library, including but not limited to:

 Everything about the type system: Classes/Records, Interfaces, reference vs value types.